shravankshenoy/oss_learning_paths/LearningPath1.md

 # Capstone Project
 This capstone project is based on a real world open source project, which you can contribute to once you finish the capstone project
+#### Level 1
+Given the client code, create a FastAPI app with the following
+1. An endpoint /v1/languages which when called return {"languages":["en","hi"]}
+2. A websocket endpoint /v1/ws/transcription which receives text from the client, and extracts the user_id and language from the received text.
+It returns the following response back to the client via the websocket
+   {
+                   "message_id": str(uuid.uuid4()),
+                   "text": <the first 20 characters of the audio>
+                   "type": <language given by user>
+   }

+#### Level 2
+To the app written in Level 1, add the following features
+1. Create a model called Transcription with the following fields : id (integer), user_id(integer), transcription(string), processed_text(string), word_count(integer), language(string)
+2. In the /v1/ws/transcription endpoint, add code to store the following set into a Redis database with the key as transcription:{user_id}
+   {
+                    "transcription": <audio file>
+   }
+3. Create an endpoint /v1/transcription/save, which given a user_id, returns all the transcription data corresponding to that user from the Redis database
+4. In the above endpoint, write code to add the user, along with their language and transcription data as a new row into a SQLite database by using the Transcription model created in step 1